isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

    :scale: 50
    :align: center

 You login through the "Sign In" link at the upper right of the initial page (label "A" in the image above).
-Also on this page are links to our project's overall documentation (including non GUI documentation) (B), our public GitHub repository (C), a link to provide feedback (D), and our required "Warning Notice" (E) indicating that this is a U.S. Government Sponsored Website and by using it you are accepting the policies associated with its use.
+Also on this page are links to our project's overall documentation (including non GUI documentation) (B), our public GitHub repository (C), a link to provide feedback (D), a link to more information about ISB-CGC (E), and our required "Warning Notice" (F) indicating that this is a U.S. Government Sponsored Website and by using it you are accepting the policies associated with its use.

 Upon logging in with a Google account identity, you will be presented with the following page:

 .. image:: startscreen-login.png
    :scale: 50
    :align: center

+This is your personal "Dashboard" where all your relevant analyses, Gene Lists, Variable Lists, Cohorts, Projects (your own data), and Public Datasets are stored and readily accessible.
+You can also

 * General description of panes in the Dashboard
  * Concept of Dashboard to save your work